claycantrell/LLMQualitativeCoder/README.md

 ```

 If you encounter any errors, check the logs for details.
+A successful run will show API communication logs (HTTP 200) and messages indicating that the output and validation report JSON files have been saved to the `outputs/` directory.

 ## 8. Validation Process
 Validation ensures the final meaning units accurately represent the original segments.
 Discrepancies are reported in `validation_report.json`.